open-switch/opx-docs/README.md

         opx_build_all

 ## Installation
-Once all of the repos have been built, you can install the created ONIE Debian x86_64 image.
+Once all of the repositories have been built, you can install the created ONIE Debian x86_64 image.
 You can then install all of the build packages, along with other Debian files you downloaded earlier in the root directory.

 See [Install OpenSwitch OPX on Dell S6000 Platform](https://github.com/open-switch/opx-docs/wiki/Install-OPX-on-Dell-S6000-ON-platform) for complete information.